 If you haven’t hopped on the bandwagon already, it’s time to make omnichannel an integral part of your eCommerce strategy.
 This B2B eCommerce solution ensures consistency across all touchpoints.
 It also helps customers navigate freely over the website and other channels without losing context when planning to buy a product.

 2. Social Commerce

 30% of all internet users in the United States complete purchases through social media, compared to 50% of users in China.
-The attribute of promoting and selling products through social media channels, which keeps your customers hooked to your brand, is a significant game-changer in 2022.
+The attribute of promoting and selling products through social media channels, which keeps your customers hooked to your brand, was a significant game-changer in 2023.
 Therefore it makes more sense to understand why Social commerce sales will probably triple by 2025.
 B2B businesses can directly set up their eCommerce store on Facebook, Instagram, or Pinterest.

 Here’s an excellent example from the wholesale book retailer Bulk Bookstore:

 Buying and selling are no longer restricted to dedicated websites.
 Businesses can sell their products on social media platforms that best suit their niche without jeopardizing the overall customer experience they want to provide.

 The COVID-19 pandemic affected global supply chains by exposing most B2B eCommerce companies’ loopholes, especially the ones whose supply chains are highly dependent on China to fulfill their needs for finished products.

 Hence, more than 60% of B2B eCommerce companies choose to reduce their reliance on specific countries such as China and increase their existing centers’ capacity.